cambiotraining/hpc-intro-sanger/03-lsf.md

 As a rule, running bacct without the -l option results in aggregate job statistics for the jobs included, while with the -l option results in a long list of separate, per-job statistics.

 All the options available with `bacct` can be listed using `bacct -h`.
-If you forgot what the job id is, check the stdout file (created with the -o argument of bsub).
+If you forgot what the job id is, check the stdout file (created with the `-o` argument of bsub).

-On our farm, `bacct` is reading information from `/usr/local/lsf/work/<cluster_name>/logdir/lsb.acct.*`.

 :::note
 The `bacct` command may not be available on every HPC, as it depends on how it was configured by the admins.
+On our farm, `bacct` is reading information from `/usr/local/lsf/work/<cluster_name>/logdir/lsb.acct.*`.
 :::